-The 01/02 input impedance is approximately 400 $k\Omega$ @ 300 VAC and 5.6 $k\Omega$ @ 24 VAC/VDC.
-All control wiring, for long runs, should be either twisted pair or shielded cable with the screen earthed at one end.
-Control wiring should be separated from power cables by a minimum distance of 300 mm.
+The N1/N2 input impedance is approximately 400 k $\Omega$ @ 300 VAC and 5.6 k $\Omega$ @ 24 VAC/VDC.
+All control wiring, for long runs, should be either twisted pair or shielded cable with the shield grounded at one end.
+Control wiring should be separated from power cables by a minimum distance of 11.8 in.
+(300 mm).
 If long cable runs cannot be avoided, the best assurance against noise interference is to install an interposing relay in close proximity to the MCD 200 soft starter.

-Why is it necessary to apply control voltage before (or with) mains voltage?
+Why is it necessary to apply control voltage before (or with) line voltage?

-There is a possibility the soft starter could arrive at site with the internal bypass relays in "closed" state.
+There is a possibility that the soft starter could arrive at site with the internal bypass relays in "closed" state.
 On first application of control voltage, the bypass relays are commanded to open.
-If mains voltage is applied without control voltage, this step is missed, and the motor may start DOL without warning (see Product Note for more detail).
+If line voltage is applied without control voltage, this step is missed, and the motor may start DOL without warning (see Product Note for more detail).